TechnoMageKOMT/Programming_Notes/JavaScript/F_DOM-ManipulationBasics.md

 }
 ```

-The out put for each iteration here will be the html element.
+The output for each iteration here will be the html element.
 E.g.,:

 `<button class="s drum">`